 Because Wisconsin covers a large geographic area, it is divided for analysis purposes.
-Data is presented describing the four HUD Continua of Care: Dane County Continuum of Care, Milwaukee County Continuum of Care, Racine County Continuum of Care, and Balance of State Continuum of Care The Balance of State Continuum of Care, which represents 69 of the 72 Wisconsin counties, is divided into "Local Continua" regions, which are used by the Balance of State for governing purposes.
+Data is presented describing the four HUD Continua of Care: Dane County Continuum of Care, Milwaukee County Continuum of Care, Racine County Continuum of Care, and Balance of State Continuum of Care, which represents 69 of the 72 Wisconsin counties, is divided into "Local Continua" regions, which are used by the Balance of State for governing purposes.
 The map below shows these regions.

-HUD Continuum of Care and BOS Local Continuum of Care Regions
+HUD Continuum of Care and